Saint Meinrad Archabbey: History

-The monks came to southern Indiana at the request of a local priest (Fr.
-Joseph Kundek) for assistance in addressing the pastoral needs of the growing German-speaking Catholic population and to prepare local men to be priests.
+The monks came to southern Indiana at the request of a local priest (Reverend Joseph Kundek) for assistance in addressing the pastoral needs of the growing German-speaking Catholic population and to prepare local men to be priests.
 St. Meinrad was named by the Pope as an abbey in 1870, with Martin Marty as abbot and Fintan Mundwiler as prior.

 Shortly after arriving in Indiana, the Benedictines began offering high school courses to local youths.
 In 1861, the monks expanded their general courses to include undergraduate courses in philosophy and theology.
 Through these programs, the monks of Saint Meinrad began their mission, which continues today: preparing men for service in the Church as priests.
 The undergraduate degree program, St. Meinrad College, closed in 1998.
 It had expanded admission to men who were not seeking the priesthood, and had considered admitting women but found enrollment too low to continue.
 Saint Meinrad continues to operate a graduate school of theology.
 It has more than a score of its monks in parish work, chaplaincies, and diocesan assignments.

 In 1877, the Abbot of Saint Meinrad Abbey, Martin Marty, negotiated an agreement with an agent of the Little Rock and Fort Smith Railroad Company (LR&FS) Railroad Company, for land in order to establish a Benedictine monastery in northern Arkansas.
 The railroad controlled thousands of acres of land, and had approached the abbey seeking to gain its support to establish a monastery and school on its holdings.
 The RR granted 640 acres to the abbey for the monastery and a school.
 The railroad wanted to attract settlers to this part of their holdings.

 Three monk-missionaries from St. Meinrad Abbey founded the new institute on March 15, 1878, in Logan County, Arkansas.
 Later the monks founded the associated school that continues at the complex.
 St. Benedict Priory gained independence from St. Meinrad in 1886.
 In 1891 Pope Leo XIII named it as Subiaco Abbey.
 It donated 80 acres for a townsite and railroad connection, and the first train served the new town of Subiaco, Arkansas in 1909.

 In 1889, a group of monks traveled from St. Meinrad Abbey to the Archdiocese of New Orleans.
 They were responding to an invitation from the Archbishop to found a college seminary to train local vocations.
 The monks founded what developed as St. Joseph Abbey, Louisiana, located in Saint Benedict, near Covington, Louisiana, north of New Orleans.
 Saint Joseph Abbey operates Saint Joseph Seminary College, and a number of other ministries around the Diocese.